-By using virtual servers, ExpressVPN is able to offer local IP addresses to users in countries like Belarus, Turkey and Venezuela, which censor the internet heavily.
-It would be difficult or impossible to procure physical servers in these countries, and even if it did happen, the servers would be susceptible to search and seizure by authorities; virtual servers are the best solution and we’re glad that ExpressVPN offers them so transparently.
+By using virtual servers, ExpressVPN can offer local IP addresses to users in countries like Belarus, Turkey, and Venezuela, which censor the internet heavily.
+It would be difficult or impossible to procure physical servers in these countries, and even if it did happen, the servers would be susceptible to search and seizure by authorities; virtual servers are the best solution, and we’re glad that ExpressVPN offers them so transparently.

 South America is surprisingly well-covered, with IP addresses available from nine countries rather than the typical one or two; four African countries are available, a high number considering that the continent is usually all but ignored by VPN providers.
 The only truly underrepresented region is the Middle East, where servers are only available in Israel.

 VPN speeds are a bit like car fuel efficiency.
 Just as your particular driving style, road conditions, and vehicle maintenance impact your MPG, so too do your computer specs, base connection speeds and servers of choice impact your Mbps.

 It’s impossible to say exactly what speeds you’ll get with ExpressVPN or any other VPN without trying it out for yourself.
 With that said, most of the top VPNs deliver speeds with certain commonalities: speeds on local servers should approach or meet your base connection speed, while speeds on distant servers in developed countries should decrease your download speeds by no more than 50%.